My hometown and the place I’ll forever call home.

 Iligan night merry-making has changed over the years – it has became more alive.
 There are places like Pala-o and Tibanga that you can go for great drinks and foods.

 This quiet city has become more popular nowadays in the country.
 With this excellent government administration headed by Mayor Laurence Cruz, Iligan is seen to be capable of having an excellent economic growth.
 More than that, Iligan has one of the best records for peace and order in the region and considered to be one of the most productive cities in the country.

 Iligan is not JUST about taking it slow and easy- and having a good time.
-Iligan is more than what it physically shows.
-And if you were to visit places in the Philippines, make sure Iligan City is on the list.
+Iligan has also a wild “good” kind of vibe that you can really enjoy.
+And if you are to visit a place in Mindanao, make sure Iligan City is on the list.
 Come and experience the place in its totality.